Angela Simmons Rocks Daisy Dukes That Peek Out Under A Low-Cut Green Top

 “Grown and empowered,” noted a follower.

-And speaking of empowerment, Simmons openly advocates for natural beauty.
+And speaking of empowerment, Angela openly advocates for natural beauty.
 She previously talked about the topic with the Los Angeles Sentinel.

 “It’s all about building your mind, body, and soul.
 I’m not even discouraging or body shaming people who have gotten work done,” said Angela.